-But the political scene, as well as that in Hollywood were ultimately symptoms of a cultural shift: Having fled to the suburbs, boomers were settling down, having kids, getting jobs, and the appearance of new suburban megaplex theaters coincided with these trends.
-Some would even say that the drug of choice for this generation went from the laid-back slacker cannabis to the vigorously capitalist cocaine, which, in addition to amping up energy, also required a “straight” job because of its expense.
-In any case, the supposed “family values” of the ’50s were revalorized, but this version of the past was an imagined one.
+But, as the Breitbart Doctrine has it, “politics is downstream from culture.”
+The political scene, and even that of Hollywood, were ultimately symptoms of a cultural shift: Having fled to the suburbs, boomers were settling down, having kids, getting jobs, and the appearance of new suburban megaplex theaters coincided with these trends.
+Some would even say the drug of choice for this generation went from laid-back slacker cannabis to vigorously capitalist cocaine, which, in addition to amping up energy, also required a “straight” job because of its expense.
+In any case, one result was the supposed “family values” of the ’50s were revalorized, but this version of the past was an imagined one.

-Even at this, Jameson sees the wave of nostalgia films as embodying a particular form of pastiche, and further connects it strongly to the political and cultural realms:⁶
+Even at this, Jameson sees the wave of nostalgia films as embodying a particular form of pastiche, and further connects it strongly to the political and cultural realms:⁷

 But the ’50s nostalgia film was just one part of this new cinematic landscape.
 There are a few other films released in the decade worth discussing as part of this cultural trend.

 There is much to love about one of the biggest hits of 1980, The Blues Brothers.
 In addition to some amazing comedy and an absurd number of car crashes, it also features many excellent performances from black musicians including James Brown, Ray Charles, Aretha Franklin, and John Lee Hooker.
 It’s still problematic that the titular duo is white.
-The backstory is that Curtis (played by Cab Calloway) essentially raised Jake and Elwood Blues and schooled them in the musical form from which they take their name so they are effectively black on the inside, an act of twisted alchemy similar to the rationalization of Scarlett Johansson playing Kusanagi Motoko (草薙 素子), in 2017’s Ghost in the Shell.
+The backstory has Curtis (Cab Calloway) raise Jake and Elwood Blues and school them in the musical form from which they take their name, so they are effectively black on the inside, an act of twisted alchemy similar to how Scarlett Johansson playing Kusanagi Motoko (草薙 素子), in 2017’s Ghost in the Shell was rationalized.
 In both the film and eponymous band, John Belushi and Dan Ackroyd have stolen the headliner glory from the musicians who should take center stage.

 We certainly believe it is possible to use humor to reveal the ridiculousness of racism.
 However the unhumorous and quite seriously made plot point of Soul Man is that no black student could be found in all of Los Angeles who was academically qualified for a scholarship geared to blacks.

 The final film that should be noted here is not a new one, but a rerelease: 1946’s Song of the South returned to theaters in 1980 and 1986 to wild success.
-Rather than confronting the work’s appropriated folktales and depictions of happy slaves, Disney and their apologists tried to dismiss the film as a light-hearted fantasy.
-But as Longworth notes:⁹
+Rather than confronting the work’s appropriated folktales and depictions of happy slaves, Disney and their apologists tried to dismiss the film as a lighthearted fantasy.
+But as Longworth notes:¹⁰

 [T]o reposition [Disney’s] movies as fully escapist was in keeping with a level of denial and wishful fantasizing that was integral to Reagan America[…].

-And indeed, there was widespread controversy and protest of the film this time around, with Ron Finney of the LA Times declaring:¹⁰
+And indeed, there was widespread controversy and protest of the film this time around, with Ron Finney of the LA Times declaring:¹¹

 We’ve seen 1980 close with the re-release of a film that has debased blacks for 34 years.

-Criticism included shutting down some screenings of the film to such a degree that following its 1986 showing it went back in the “vault” forever, with only carefully curated clips shown on television.
-Eventually, these too disappeared until only Oscar-winning “Zip-a-Dee-Doo-Dah” as the theme song of the Disney parks attraction, Splash Mountain, remained.
-This song was based in part on the racially-charged song “Zip Coon”, which also gave rise to a minstrel show character of the same name.
-This year Disney decided to cease playing the song as well.
+Criticism extended to protests that shut down some screenings of the film to such a degree that following its 1986 showing it went back in the “vault” forever, with only carefully curated clips shown on television.
+Eventually, these too disappeared until only Oscar-winning “Zip-a-Dee-Doo-Dah” as the theme song of the Disney parks’ attraction, Splash Mountain, remained.
+This song was based in part on the racially charged song “Zip Coon”, which also gave rise to a minstrel show character of the same name.
+This year, Disney quietly decided to cease playing the song as well.

 Read Previous Articles in This Series

-- Fredric Jameson, “Postmodernism and Consumer Society”, 1983.
-I’ll note that he describes this trend as postmodernist but Umberto Eco and others make it clear that Jameson is actually describing the shift to post-postmodernism.
+- Fredric Jameson, “Postmodernism and Consumer Society”, The Cultural Turn: Selected Writings on the Postmodern, 1983-1998, 1983.
+I’ll note he describes this trend as postmodernist, but Umberto Eco and others make it clear Jameson is actually describing the shift to post-postmodernism.

-- Fredric Jameson, “Postmodernism, Or, The Cultural Logic of Late Capitalism”, New Left Review, 1984.
+- Fredric Jameson, “Postmodernism, Or, The Cultural Logic of Late Capitalism”, New Left Review, July–August 1984.